Skip to main content

 Hacking or a breach is when someone gains unauthorized access to your computer and personal files stored on your drive, the network, or the cloud.
 Nowadays, it’s pretty easy for hackers to access your files, even if you think you keep your data secure.

-There’s a plethora of tools and techniques online and offline that make it pretty easy for malicious activities to take place.
-It’s essential you become extra cautious when it comes to protecting and securing your documents, and files or updating your staff with the latest threats.
+There is a plethora of tools and techniques online and offline that make it easy for malicious activities to take place.
+You must be extra cautious when it comes to protecting and securing your documents and files, as well as keeping your staff updated on the latest threats.

-Hackers can find weaknesses in your security settings, and once they do so, they can gain control over your passwords to gain access to all of your information.
+Hackers can find weaknesses in your security settings, and once they do, they can gain control over your passwords, allowing them to access all your information.

-Make sure you’re changing all of your passwords frequently, about every 3 months.
+Make sure to change all your passwords frequently, about every three months.
 This includes your computer login, email, apps, company instant messaging, and your network drive.

-Don’t forget you should incorporate upper case letters, lower case, and special characters in your passwords, and no two passwords should be the same.
+Don’t forget you should incorporate uppercase letters, lowercase letters, and special characters in your passwords, and no two passwords should be the same.

 2. Malware

 Malware is one of the more common ways to infiltrate or damage your computer.
-Malware is malicious software that infects your computer, and the most common types are viruses, trojans, spyware, ransomware, adware, and botnets.
+Malware is malicious software that infects your computer.
+The most common types include viruses, trojans, spyware, ransomware, adware, and botnets.
 Here’s a more in-depth description of these common types of malware:

 • Spyware: Spyware is pretty self-explanatory— it’s malware designed to spy on you.
-Spyware hides in the background and takes notes on what you do online, including passwords, credit card numbers, and surfing habits.
+Spyware hides in the background and tracks your online activities, including passwords, credit card numbers, and browsing habits.
 You can think of spyware as a virtual way of watching you and then robbing you.

-• Ransomware: Ransomware is a type of malware that can lock down your computer, preventing you from even logging in to your machine.
+• Ransomware: Ransomware is a type of malware that can lock down your computer, preventing you from accessing your machine.
 Ransomware can threaten to erase every single document and piece of information on your machine unless a ransom is paid to the owner.

-• Adware: Adware is an aggressive type of advertising software that can undermine your security to serve you targetted ads, such as pop-ups.
-Adware has a way of bringing in other malware as it enters your computer.
-Most of the time, Adware is a nuisance more than creating harm, but if you get enough on your device it can slow it down to a crawl.
+• Adware: Adware is a type of advertising software that can compromise your security to serve you targeted ads, such as pop-ups.
+Adware often brings in other malware as it enters your computer.
+Most of the time, Adware is a nuisance more than creating harm, but if you get enough on your device, it can slow it down to a crawl.

 • Botnets: Botnets are networks of infected computers, made to work together under the control of an attacker.
-These are very sophisticated programs that have an overall goal to interrupt your network or systems so that a different type of software can be used to break into your hardware, software, or systems.
+These are very sophisticated programs with an overall goal of interrupting your network or systems, allowing different types of software to break into your hardware, software, or systems.

 3. Phishing

-Used by most cybercriminals, phishing is most often used and easy to do.
+Cybercriminals most often use phishing, which is a relatively easy method.
 Cybercriminals phish to produce the results they’re looking for with minimal effort and time.
 Fake emails, text messages, and websites are created to look like they’re coming from an official company or source, or even someone you regularly communicate with.

-These fake communicative messages are sent by cybercriminals to steal or gain personal and financial information from you.
+Cybercriminals send these fake communicative messages to steal or gain personal and financial information from you.

 For phishing to happen, the cybercriminal tricks you into giving them information by asking you to either update, validate, or confirm certain pieces of information about particular accounts you frequently use.
-These scams are typically presented in a way to makes you feel they are official and valid, encouraging you to take the proper action requested.
+These scams are typically presented in a way that makes you feel they are official and valid, encouraging you to take the requested action.

-Once your information is confirmed or validated, the scam then provides your username and password to cybercriminals to access your accounts, stealing your private and financial information.
+Once your information is confirmed or validated, the scam provides your username and password to cybercriminals, allowing them to access your accounts and steal your private and financial information.

 4. Spam